ballerina-platform/module-ballerinax-redis/docs/spec.md

 - `sUnion`: Return the union of multiple sets.
 - `sUnionStore`: Return the union of multiple sets and store it at the provided destination.

-## 3.5 Sorted Set Commands
+## 3.5 Sorted Set Operations

 Sorted Set operations allow manipulation of sorted sets in Redis.

-Ballerina Redis connector supports the following sorted set commands:
+Ballerina Redis connector supports the following sorted set operations:

 - `zAdd`: Add one or more members to a sorted set or update its score if it already exists.
 - `zCard`: Get the number of members in a sorted set.